 Next, we are going to write an IF statement.
-The c.Name belongs to the name of the column that we are currently it.
+The c.Name belongs to the name of the column that we are currently in.
 Then, we have the colOperations i.
 The i basically allows us to access one particular row.
-And when we write .Item1, we are able to access either the first column, second column or the third column.
+And when we write .Item1, we are able to access the first column, second column, or third column.

 So first we are going to use the Item1 column.
 If that is true, we simply write c.SortByColumn should be equal to t.Columns.
 Remember that t is the table object.
 Then, we are accessing the columns from that particular table.
 We want the colOperations, the row that we are currently on the column operations, and the column is basically the Item2 object.

 Finally, to hide that particular column through which we are applying the sort, we write one final line of code.

 So now that we have written the main code that we are going to execute against our tabular model, we can simply copy the code from var colOperations and take it to Tabular Editor, and then we are going to execute the same code.

 Sorting Columns In Power BI And SSAS Using Tabular Editor